JRCT POWER AND ACCOUNTABILITY COMMITTEE

-The Trust’s Power and Accountability programme is working towards a vision of a world in which power is more equally shared, and in which powerful institutions are more responsive and accountable to wider society and more aligned with the long-term public interest.
+The Trust’s Power and Accountability Programme is working towards a vision of a world in which power is more equally shared, and in which powerful institutions are more responsive and accountable to wider society and more aligned with the long-term public interest.

 What is involved?

 This is a voluntary role, but all reasonable expenses are paid - including travel, accommodation and childcare if required.
-We’ll also meet claims towards loss of earnings incurred as a result of working for the Trust.
-We want to ensure financial concerns aren’t an obstacle to committee membership so if you are interested in the role but have any financial concerns that would deter you, please don’t hesitate to speak to us.
+We will also meet claims towards loss of earnings incurred as a result of working for the Trust if applicable.
+We want to ensure financial concerns are not an obstacle to committee membership, so if you are interested in the role but have any financial concerns that would deter you, please don’t hesitate to speak to us.

-We aim to ensure the Committee is as diverse as possible, including men and women, younger people as well as older, and people from different black and minority ethnic communities.
+We aim to ensure the committee is as diverse as possible, including men and women, younger as well as older people and people from Black and minority ethnic communities.

 To apply, please send us:

-- Your contact details, including email address
+- Your contact details, including e-mail address

-- A statement, of not more than 250 words, describing what you would bring to the role
+- A statement, of not more than 750 words, describing what you would bring to the role

-- A current CV
+- A current CV.

 Please send this information by e-mail to: email@example.com